ippontech/blog-usa/posts/an-introduction-to-delta-lake-the-parquet-open-source-storage-layer-for-big-data.md

 # Read Data From a Table Without Spark

 Since the underlying storage format of Delta Lake is parquet, any Python data analysis library (like Pandas) can technically read the data of a Delta table.
 But because Delta Lake keeps versions, reading directly the parquet files will include duplicates from all the previous versions.
-To avoid that, I recommend using two libraries that supports a Delta Lake table so you can query a specific version.
+To avoid that, I recommend using two libraries that supports Delta Lake.

 ## Polars